 Finally, the pitiful and ever so dim little light the builder had installed was coming down!
 The old light still had blobs of paint on it from when the house was built nearly two decades ago.
 No wonder it wasn’t very bright!

 Once the new light was in, it was so much brighter and it made the pantry seem larger.
 One downside though, I guess if you can call it that, it made me realize how desperately the pantry needed to be painted!

 To make more room on the pantry floor, I removed two wire shelves on the lower right to make room for the trashcan and the large dog food container.
-Then the two containers could fit nicely underneath the other shelves.
-I was so pleased how this helped to increase the floor space!
+So the two containers could fit nicely underneath the other shelves.
+I was pleased at how this helped to increase the floor space!
 Also allowing easier access to the shelves.

 Once the shelves were gone I pulled the wall anchors out and filled the holes with spackle.
 Before I put the spackle away I filled in any other dings and imperfections that I found.
 After it had dried, I lightly sanded the repaired areas blending them in.
 Always remember to follow all safety precautions when sanding any surfaces.

 Cleaning and painting.

 Next, I gave everything a good cleaning with a mild soap and water.
 Then it was on to painting!

 Luckily I didn’t have to buy any paint.
 I had most of a gallon of some Sherwin Williams white paint left over from another project.
 I really like this brand of paint as it always goes on smoothly and covers areas where I’ve patched the walls.